simrankumari28/-web-calculator/README.md

-This is my first project of becoming a web developer journey.
+This is my first project.